 ARET uses farm-level data to answer key questions that provide crucial insights into a farmer’s likelihood of defaulting on a loan.

-Data collected by field agents and credit officers are now used to assess risk, and develop individualized farm management plans that help farmers raise their productivity and their credit-scores.
+Data collected by field agents and credit officers is now used to assess risk and develop individualized farm management plans that help farmers raise their productivity and their credit-scores.

-Kilimo Booster took advantage of two pre-existing systems, including Kenya’s now world-famous m-PESA mobile money platform.
-Other technology enables Musoni loan officers to digitally process group applications in the field using tablets.
-It eliminates farmers’ paperwork and relieves them of the burden of travelling to distant service points to apply for loans.
+Kilimo Booster took advantage of two preexisting systems, including Kenya’s now world-famous m-PESA mobile money platform.
+Another technology enables Musoni loan officers to digitally process group applications in the field using tablets, eliminating farmers’ paperwork and relieving them of the burden of traveling to distant service points to apply for loans.

 Opportunity Bank Partnership: